gvwilson/shuttleworth2014/questions.md

 this --- they pick up bits and pieces by osmosis and good luck.
 As a result, they spend a lot of time reinventing wheels (or spinning their own), and it takes them weeks or months to do things they could in hours or days.
-And when they're done, they often have no idea how trustworthy their results are, and may not even be able to reproduce them.
+When they're done, they often have no idea how trustworthy their results are, and may not even be able to reproduce them.